Collection Development Policy

 - Abridgments of major works when the complete text is available.

 - Consumables including workbooks, laboratory manuals, standardized tests.

 - Vanity Press books and other ephemeral works.

 - Media formats incompatible with University-owned equipment.

 Responsibility for Collection Development:

-Material and database selection are the shared responsibilities of senior library officials who retain ultimate budgetary authority, local collection managers who implement policies and provide overall direction, and subject selectors assigned to particular disciplines.
+Material and database selection are the shared responsibilities of library administrators who retain ultimate budgetary authority, local collection managers who implement policies and provide overall direction, and subject selectors assigned to particular disciplines.
 The Library’s Digital Resource Management Team [DREAM Team], chaired by the Electronic Services Librarian, provides essential leadership and coordination for the selection, evaluation, purchasing, and/or licensing of electronic resources.
-The group, consisting of a cross section of instructional and reference librarians from both campuses, convenes every other month via video-conferencing to render decisions on existing databases, discuss new electronic resources, and schedule trials or vendor presentations.
+The group, consisting of a cross section of instructional and reference librarians from both campuses, makes decisions on existing databases, discusses new electronic resources, and schedules trials or vendor presentations.
 Besides meeting the core selection criteria, electronic resources are also evaluated with respect to:

 - Scope, subject coverage, uniqueness of material, time span, frequency of update.